 What muscles does the T-Handle swing work?

 It works your forearms, hamstrings, glutes, spinal erectors and upper back.
-The exercises is basically hip extension and the posterior chain muscles are the primary movers.

 Can I use the T-Handle for other kettlebell exercises such as military presses?